LiveSquid/JS-Game/README.md

 # JS-Game
-This is some simple sprite animation I have created which i will use later on in a game.
+This is a simple point and shoot game I made in javascript.

 If you enjoy please vote <3